fredjean/middleman-s3_sync/README.md

 You can pass the `expires` key to the `caching_policy` and `default_caching_policy` methods if you insist on setting the expires header on a results.
-You will need to pass it a Time object indicating when the resourse is set to expire.
+You will need to pass it a Time object indicating when the resource is set to expire.

 > Note that the `Cache-Control` header will take precedence over the
 > `Expires` header if both are present.